 Past the Hydro-Cooler, an existing Lift Roller Sizer and three Vibrating Length Sizers direct produce to 10, 15 and 20kg boxes and 1kg pre-pack bags.

 Optimal polishing, rapid and effective cooling and a complete streamlining of its operations have resulted in “a fresher product that gets to our customers faster”.
-The carrots are harvested at 5.30am, and they start coming in the pack-house at 6.30am.
-About 85 tonnes are washed, cooled, sized and binned within 6 hours.
+The carrots are harvested at 5:30am, and they start coming into the pack-house at 6:30am.
+About 85 tonnes are washed, cooled, sized and binned within six hours.
 They are then packed into boxes, stacked on pallets and stored in the cool room at 0.5 to 1.5°C until the refrigerated container arrives to pick them up on the same day.

 Mr. Ivankovich points out that the new setup has brought significant benefits beside optimal freshness and shelf-life.
 “Our employees are happier.
 We now run one shift only, they have shorter days, they operate reliable machinery.
 Everybody wants to play with the big Mega-Polisher.”
 The line has also brought down washing costs per unit of produce because there is no wasted handling.
 Similarly, water consumption per kilogram of product washed has reduced by about 50%.
 The Wyma Recycling System on the Mega-Polisher and the water filtration on the Hydro-Cooler have contributed to this significant achievement in a country where water consumption is strictly regulated.